 English is widely spoken in the Philippines; many people are also surprised that many Filipino people speak Tagalog.
-Even though the Philippines was under American control, the Filipinos spoke the Tagalog language.
+Even though the Philippines was under American control, Filipinos spoke Tagalog.

 Today, the Philippines has two official languages – English and Tagalog, or sometimes it is called Filipino.
 Only about a quarter of the Filipino people are native Tagalog speakers; as an island nation, the Philippines has many different dialects and languages.
 However, Tagalog is a language widely spoken in the Philippines.